rockcookies/go-validation/README.md

 ## Requirements

-Go 1.16 or above.
+Go 1.20 or above.

 ## Getting Started

-The validation package mainly includes a set of validation rules and two validation methods.
-You use validation rules to describe how a value should be considered valid, and you call either `validation.Validate()` or `validation.ValidateStruct()` to validate the value.
+The validation package mainly includes a set of validation rules and validation methods.
+You use validation rules to describe how a value should be considered valid, and you call `validation.ValidateWithContext()` or `validation.ValidateStructWithContext()` to validate the value with context support.

+> **Note**: All validation in this library is context-aware.
+The `Validate()` and `ValidateStruct()` methods
+> from the original ozzo-validation have been replaced with `ValidateWithContext()` and `ValidateStructWithContext()`.

 ### Installation